 Cost Drivers:

-What are Cost Drivers can have a significant impact on a business?
 Indeed, cost drivers can be highly influential in the costs of production for a company, particularly regarding variable expenses.
 As such, all business owners should strive to understand the different cost drivers that govern their businesses.

 What are Cost Drivers?

 Cost drivers are those factors that can impact the cost to a business of a particular activity.
 Generally speaking, these cost drivers will primarily affect the cost or profitability by changing the variable costs of a business.
 Generally speaking, cost drivers will have a little immediate impact on fixed costs; they will typically be although cost drivers may affect these as time goes on and when contracts expire.
 In short, cost drivers are any factor which might result in the business having to pay out more to get a product made.
+A deep understanding of cost drivers is essential for cost behavior analysis for budgeting and forecasting, as it helps financial professionals anticipate changes and adjust their strategies accordingly.
+Furthermore, when assessing project viability, businesses must also understand how to calculate profitability index for investment projects to ensure sound capital budgeting decisions.

 Features of Cost Drivers: